learnyou/lysa/en/CONTRIBUTING.md

     build a lot faster (from several hours to a few minutes).
 If your memory is precious, use `-av` instead of `-jav`.

+*   **Debian <7**: The version of TeXLive is too old to build LYSA.
+You need at least TeXLive 2014.
+The version shipping with Wheezy (Debian
+    7) is TexLive 2012.

-*   **Debian**: Run this in a terminal:
+*   **Debian >=8**: Run this in a terminal:

-        sudo aptitude install texlive-latex-extra texlive-bibtex-extra \
+        sudo aptitude install texlive-latex-recommended \
+                              texlive-latex-extra \
-          texlive-latex3 texlive-fonts-extra
+                              texlive-fonts-extra \

-*   **FreeBSD**: Open a terminal, run these commands:
+                              texlive-math-extra \
+                              git
+        tlmgr init-usertree
+        tlmgr --usermode install newtxmf

+*   **FreeBSD**: LYSA cannot be built on FreeBSD.

-        sudo pkg install git texlive-full
+        sudo pkg install texlive-full git
+        tlmgr --usermode init-usertree
+        tlmgr --usermode install newtxmf

 *   **Ubuntu <= 12.04**: Run this command in a terminal: